I just need to pick up some spices. Amino dexterous and amino sinister, if you have it. Turian shopkeeper:

 - A recurring research project carried out by organic chemists has been to develop a sugar with at least part of the molecule having a reversed chirality: the goal is to have a sugar that will trigger the taste buds for sweetness the same but be unable to be taken up by the body (and as a bonus, the bacteria that cause tooth decay), thus being calorie-free.

 - Receptors for proteins, hormones, and other organic chemical compounds are made to fit certain molecular structures of a certain chirality.
 If a molecule does not have the correct chirality, it doesn't fit in the receptor, or worse, can actively harm the organism.
 As if that's not enough, the human body can sometimes metabolize a useful structure into its harmful mirror image.
 This was what happened with Thalidomide - a certain chiral structure (also called an enantiomer) of the compound was useful for the effects of morning sickness in pregnant women, but the other enantiomer of it caused terrible birth defects.
+The early testing of the compound was performed on just the desired enatiomer, but the mass-production synthesis method produced a racemic form.
 This is also the case with the cancer-fighting drug Platinol, which only causes sickness because scientists can't separate the helpful enantiomer of the drug from the toxic one, so it's sold as a mixture of the two (any mixture of both enantiomers of a compound is called a racemic mixture).

 - Also played Genre Savvy by big pharmaceutical companies.
 A company will frequently develop and market a medication consisting of some compound in a racemic mixture, sell that until its patent exclusivity expires, and then release a "new" medication consisting of only the biologically active enantiomer of the original compound, so as to gain a whole new patent life for essentially the same compound.
 A good clue to this tactic is a generic drug name that looks like the original with a S or D added.
 Examples include Prilosec (omeprazole) vs. Nexium (esomeprazole), Celexa (citalopram) vs. Lexapro (escitalopram), Claritin (loratadine) vs. Clarinex (desloratadine), and so on.